 The national curriculum for mathematics aims that all children:

 At West Twyford we have adopted the Singapore Maths approach to teaching and embedding the above knowledge and skills.

 The Singapore method of teaching mathematics develops children's mathematical skills and confidence without having to resort to memorising procedures to pass tests - making mathematics more engaging and interesting.

 The Singapore method of teaching mathematics was developed in the 1980s and is now recognised as one of the world's leading approaches to maths teaching.
 It is based on research from a variety of research sources.
 West Twyford uses this approach through the Maths No Problem scheme, which is a complete curriculum covering all the National Curriculum requirements using the key approaches developed in Singapore Maths.
 We use this scheme across the school from reception to year 6.
 This ensures that children develop the key skills and have a consistency of approach.

 The CPA Approach

-The enactive stage - a pupil is first introduced to an idea or a skill by acting it out with real objects.
+Children are first introduced to an idea or a skill by acting it out with real objects.
 In division, for example, this might be done by separating apples into groups of red ones and green ones or by sharing 12 biscuits amongst 6 children.
 This is a 'hands on' component using real objects and it is the foundation for conceptual understanding.

-The iconic stage - a pupil has sufficiently understood the hands-on experiences performed and can now relate them to representations, such as a diagram or picture of the problem.
+Children have sufficiently understood the hands-on experiences performed and can now relate them to representations, such as a diagram or picture of the problem.
 In the case of a division exercise this could be the action of circling objects.